code-rhapsodie/ezdataflow-bundle/README.md

 # Rights

-If a non-administrator user needs read-only access to the dataflow interface, add the `Setup / Administrate` and `eZ Dataflow / View` policies in one of their roles.
+If a non-administrator user needs read-only access to the dataflow interface, add the `Setup / Administrate` and `Ibexa Dataflow / View` policies in one of their roles.

 # Issues and feature requests